biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 ### Prerequisite / technical requirements

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.

-Applicants are not expected to have used neither Linux containers nor Nextflow workflows before.
+DIANA?
+SHOULD we require the knowledge of Linux containers?
+Because if we say that the SBI container course is a pre-requisite, then we will look at what is covered there and save our time.
+Alternatively, we might briefly cover the topic but not go into building containers.

 Practitioners will need to connect during the course to a remove server via the "ssh" protocotol.
 You can learn about it [here](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)

 Those who follow the course should be able to use a command-line/screen-oriented text editor (such as nano or vi/vim, which are already available in the server) or to be able to use an editor able to connect remotely.
 For sake of information, below the basics of "nano": https://wiki.gentoo.org/wiki/Nano/Basics_Guide

-For some parts of the course, having a [GitHub account](https://github.com/join), a [Docker Hub](https://hub.docker.com/signup) and a [Sylabs Cloud](https://cloud.sylabs.io) accounts are recommended.
+???
+For some parts of the course, having a [GitHub account](https://github.com/join) accounts is recommended. - This we might skip???

 ## Dates, time, location

-* Dates: November 2021:
+* Dates: November 15-18, 2021
- * Containers: Monday 15th, Tuesday 16th
- * Nextflow: Wednesday 17th, Thursday 18th

-* Time: 9:30-17:30:
+* Time: 13:00-17:30
-  * Morning coffee break: 11:00-11:30am
-  * Lunch break: 1pm-2pm
-  * Afternoon coffee break: 3:30-4:00pm
+  * Afternoon coffee break: 15:00-15:30

 * Location: virtual, via Zoom.

-## Preliminary program
+## Program

-### Day 1 & 2: Containers

-#### Day 1: Docker
+### Day 1: Introduction to Nextflow and Linux containers

+* 13:00-13:30 Getting started, became familiar with the working environment.
+* 13:30-14:30 Talk by Cedric Notredame, CRG.
-* Containers: introduction and history.
+* 14:30-15:00 Introduction to Docker and Singularity Containers.
+* 15:00-15:30 Break
-* Docker hub: find existing containers.
+* 15:30-16:30 Docker hub: find existing containers.
+Run a Singularity container (interactively).
-* Fetch (and build) an image from public registries (Docker Hub, Quay.io, etc.)
- * Discovery of different relevant base images
-* Run Docker container based on an existing image (also run it interactively).
+* 16:30-17:30 Nexflow: find existing pipelines.
+Run/troubleshoot an existing pipeline.
+Understand Nextflow main files (main.nf and config files).

+### Day 2: Fetch, understand, run, and modify a Nexflow pipeline

-* Build an image from an existing recipe:
+* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
-  * Explain sections and keywords.
+* 14:00-15:00 Nexflow basic concepts.
+Processes and channels.
-  * Build options (e.g. cache or build variables).
-* Write a Docker recipe and build an image from it.

-#### Day 2: Docker + Singularity

-* Docker:
-  * Work with volumes and ports.
-  * Upload image to registries.
-* Singularity:
+* 15:00-15:30 Break
-  * Singularity versus Docker.
-    * Differences, pros and cons for each system.
-  * Fetch (and build) Singularity images.
-    * Build from existing public registries.
-    * Build from local Docker instances.
-  * Run Singularity container (interactively).
-  * Understanding and working with volumes.
-  * Singularity build recipes.
-  * Advanced features: services, etc.

-### Day 3 & 4: Nextflow
+* 15:30-16:30 Nextflow configuration files.
+* 16:30-17:30 Modify and run a Nextflow pipeline.

-#### Day 3: Fetch, understand, run, modify
+### Day 3: Fetch, understand, run, and modify

-* Nextflow pipeline repositories.
-  * hands-on: fetch X pipeline.
-* Run an existing Nextflow pipeline.
+* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
-* Understand Nextflow main files (main.nf and config files).
-* Basic concepts:
-  * Processes and channels
+* 14:00-15:00 Nexflow basic concepts.
+Processes and channels.
+* 15:00-15:30 Break
-* Nextflow configuration files.
+* 15:30-16:30 Nextflow configuration files.
-* Modify and run a Nextflow pipeline.
+* 16:30-17:30 Modify and run a Nextflow pipeline.

-#### Day 4: Write and share
+### Day 3: Write and share

 * Write Nextflow pipeline from scratch.
 * Run Nextflow with containers.
 * Choose either Docker or Singularity.
-* Run Nextflow in a computing cluster (e.g. HPC).
+* Run Nextflow on a computing cluster (e.g. HPC).
   * Definition of computing requirements and queues.
   * Profiles.
 * Share Nextflow pipelines and good practices.

+### Day 4: Fetch, understand, run, and modify

+* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
+* 14:00-15:00 Nexflow basic concepts.
+Processes and channels.
+* 15:00-15:30 Break
+* 15:30-16:30 Nextflow configuration files.
+* 16:30-17:30 Modify and run a Nextflow pipeline.

 ## Acknowledgements